 An Opportunity of a Life Time

-The next day, while in the company of her aunt, they visited the Pre-Raphaelite co-founder and artist Dante Gabriel Rossetti, with whom she had no idea that she would have a lasting friendship and bond for the rest of her life.
+The next day, while in the company of her aunt, they visited the Pre-Raphaelite co-founder and artist Dante Gabriel Rossetti, with whom she did not know that she would have a lasting friendship and bond for the rest of her life.
 Most assume that it was at the behest of her aunt’s fair-warning and to protect a reputation withstanding, instead of using her birth given name, she posed under the guise name of Fanny Cornforth for Rossetti’s trained and talented eye.